 Author and speaker Chris Hogan, who is part of Dave Ramsey’s team, just came out with a new book titled, Everyday Millionaires.
 In some ways, it is a follow-up to his earlier book on retirement, Retire Inspired.

-The book summary says that is shows:
+The book summary says it will show you:

 …how ordinary people built extraordinary wealth—and how you can too.
 You’ll learn how millionaires live on less than they make, avoid debt, invest, are disciplined and responsible!